Hardmath123/hardmath123.github.io/content/hilbert.md

 "Impossible!
 Vault 714 contains statues of gold; you cannot fit a mountain of galleons in there!"

 "Patience.
 The statues of Vault 714 have been moved to Vault 715.
-And--before you get started again--the contents of Vault 715 have been moved to Vault 716."
+And---before you get started again---the contents of Vault 715 have been moved to Vault 716."

 "Excuse me?"